dr33k/seven-atm/README.md

-# HIIT BANK
+# Seven ATM

 ### Python Console Application

-A bank account simulation developed to teach students of the Python course at HiiT Plc Training Institiute, Abuja, Nigeria.
+An ATM simulation ..if it were possile to login and register on an ATM, developed to teach students of the Python course at HiiT Plc Training Institiute, Abuja, Nigeria.

 ### Run: